paloukari/OrcaDetector/final_report.md

 ![OrcaDetector modified VGGish architecture](images/orca_vggish_arch.png)

-We use categorical cross-entropy as our loss function, and the ADAM optimizer.
+We use categorical cross-entropy as our loss function, and the Adam optimizer.

 ## Method